ARCHER2-HPC/archer2-docs/docs/data-tools/gitlab-ci.md

 - note: ` `
 - executor: `custom`

-If successful it should now read: `Runner registered successfully.` Since you likely want to be able run `untagged` jobs you have to enable it on gitlab's interface.
+If successful it should now read: **Runner registered successfully.**
+Since you likely want to be able run `untagged` jobs you have to enable it on gitlab's interface.
 In **Settings -> CI/CD**, expand **runners** and edit the newly created **ARCHER2** line and tick the box named **Run untagged jobs**.

 ### Configuration

 Once the runner is registered, a configuration file is placed in `~/.gitlab-runner/config.toml`.
 You will need to edit it and add the `config_exec` and `run_exec` lines like in the example below.
-Also make sure you edit/add the `concurent` lines to allow multiple job to be run simultaneously.
+Also make sure you edit/add the `concurrent` lines to allow multiple job to be run simultaneously.

 ```toml
 concurrent = 10